-For the first time in years we walked up the hill, over our top gate… and through Glyn’s fields on the same contour and then after climbing the wooden gate, and up through the rushes, we found the spring… The second (“new!) galvanised manhole cover had seized up, so we had to return armed with screwdriver to free it up, and were mightily relieved to find the holding concrete ring tank still full to overflow, but only trickling in at about 250 ml per minute, or 360 litres per day.
+For the first time in years we walked up the hill, over our top gate.And through Glyn’s fields on the same contour and then after climbing the wooden gate, and up through the rushes, we found the spring.
+The second new, galvanised manhole cover had seized up, so we had to return armed with screwdriver to free it up, and were mightily relieved to find the holding concrete ring tank still full to overflow, but only trickling in at about 250 ml per minute, or 360 litres per day.

 Our challenge now, given the pending grass shortage with the drought, will be to keep the sheep off this field until autumn, when seed will have been shed.
 The Welsh fifteen moment arrive early this year on July 24th, and we saw a Silver-washed fritillary, Argynnis paphia, briefly in the garden on two occasions for the first time.